YuhangMing/YuhangMing.github.io/_posts/2018-10-09-review-semantic-SLAM.markdown

 ### HOW Semantic Information Is Used

-- Objection Recognition
+<u>Objection Recognition</u>

 - Feature-Based Recognition

      [12] proposes to use SURF features and reconstruct the object in a SfM manner.

 - Use Pre-Defined Models

      1. [1] builds models of objects using KinectFusion, and then 3D objects are detected by matching to these pre-defined models.
 The pipeline of the SLAM++ system is shown below.